kishork18/human-bee-8845/README.md

 ## Installation

-1.Open the project in your favorite IDE
+1. Open the project in your favorite IDE
-2.Run the main class (Main.java)
+2. Run the main class (Main.java)